adamay909/logicTools/ju/README.md

 ## Overview

-Package ju provides basic generic definitions and methods for dealing with simple trees: each node has at most one parent, and zero or more child nodes, and each node holds a value of type T.
+Package ju provides basic generic definitions and methods for dealing with simple trees: each node has at most one parent, and zero or more child nodes, and each node holds a value of type \`T\`.

-Given a value type T, you can define a node type that holds values of type T as Node\[T].
+Given a value type T, you can define a node type that holds values of type T as \`Node\[T]\`.
 A node of type Node\[T] has at most one parent and zero or more child nodes, as well at most one left-sibling and at most one right-sibling.
 The easiest way to use this package is to import it and do something like

 	type mynodevalues struct {}
 	type mynode = ju.Node[mynodevalues]